Nyansapo-AI/Android-Interview-task/README.md

-# Mock GraphQL API for Kotlin Developers
+# <font color="blue">Mock GraphQL API for Kotlin Developers</font>

-This README provides instructions for setting up and using a GraphQL server that mocks a typical backend API for technical interview.
+This README provides instructions for setting up and using a GraphQL server that mocks a typical backend API for technical interviews.
 This server is particularly designed for testing Kotlin developers' understanding of GraphQL integration.

-## INTERVIEW TASK
+## <font color="blue">INTERVIEW TASK</font>

 - Access the full task description [**here**](TASK.md).